Dr Zvi Aviner, 2019

 We have already began our comparison between Moses’ Genesis and our Scientific knowledge of the History of the Universe.
 The stakes are high- if we CAN match the two, then WOW!
-Who told him the story?
-If we can’t, then we have also discredited the rest of Moses’ revelation!
+Who told Moses the story?
+If we can’t, then we’ve discredited the rest of his revelation!
 So far, we’ve seen that

-- Moses Genesis resembles Science by being factual, counting events with no dramatic clash, jealousy, killing, sexual perversion among gods.
-You can’t parade in the streets with excitement telling everyone about the good news.
+- Moses Genesis, like the story told by Science, is factual, counting the events dryly.
+It lacks any clash, jealousy, killing, sexual perversion among the gods.
+One can’t parade with it in the streets with excitement telling everyone about the good news.

-- Moses’s Genesis, like Science, recognizes order in Nature – some elements and creatures were created first and others followed in a logical way.
-This we can’t say about any myth of his time
+- Moses’s Genesis, like the story told by Science, recognizes an order in Nature . sSome elements and creatures were created first and others followed in a logical way.
+This can’t be said about any of the myth of Moses’ time

 - Moses’ Genesis, like Science, describes a Beginning to the Universe.
 Something that other traditions and philosophies- as recently as in medieval time-have doubted